topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.
 When the script is terminated, both GPIO pins will be automatically unexported and cleaned up.

-Note: GPIO83 and GPIO89 are used in this example.
+**Note**: GPIO83 and GPIO89 are used in this example.
 You may use other available GPIOs as needed.
 Ensure that the pin mapping aligns with the official 40-pin header layout of the D3-G board.
 <br/>

 ### 7.1.7 Air Pollution Detection Sensor
-This experiment demonstrates how to use a gas (air quality) sensor with the TOPST D3-G board to detect the presence of gas or air pollution levels through a digital input signal via GPIO.
+An air pollution detection sensor can be used to monitor the presence of harmful gases or particulate matter in the environment and output a digital signal via GPIO.
+This section demonstrates how to connect and read input from an air pollution detection sensor using the D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)